 Biometrics are unique physical characteristics, such as fingerprints, that can be used for automated recognition.
-At the Department of Homeland Security, biometrics are used to detect and prevent illegal entry into the U.S., grant and administer proper immigration benefits, vetting and credentialing, facilitating legitimate travel and trade, enforcing federal laws, and enabling verification for visa applications to the U.S.
+At the Department of Homeland Security, biometrics are used for detecting and preventing illegal entry into the U.S., granting and administering proper immigration benefits, vetting and credentialing, facilitating legitimate travel and trade, enforcing federal laws, and enabling verification for visa applications to the U.S.

 This system, called the Automated Biometric Identification System or IDENT, is operated and maintained by OBIM.
-IDENT currently holds more than 200 million unique identities and processes more than 300,000 biometric transactions per day.
+IDENT currently holds approximately 300 million unique identities and processes more than 400,000 biometric transactions per day.

 Through biometric interoperability with the Department of Defense (DoD) and the Department of Justice (DoJ), DHS shares critical biometric information using advanced data filtering and privacy controls to support the homeland security, defense, and justice missions.

 Click below to learn more about the biometric missions of the DoD, DoJ, and other U.S. Government agencies.

 Recent News and Events Related to Biometrics in Government

 - April 4, 2023 – NIST: Specification for Certification Testing of Contactless Fingerprint Acquisition Devices, v1.0

 - March 8, 2023 – NIST: Hundreds Sign Up for the Upcoming NIST Innovative Technologies Showcase 2